miguel93041/electricURL-urlshortener/README.md

 Returns the landing page of the URL shortener system.
 This is the main entry point for users to understand what the system offers.

 - **Responses:**
     - `200 OK`: The landing page is successfully returned.
-    - `404 Not Found`: The `index.html` file is not found or incorrectly placed in the static resources.
-    - `500 Internal Server Error`: Unexpected server error.

 ### 2. **Redirect to Shortened URL**